SAP-samples/teched2023-AI284v/exercises/ex5/README.md

 1. Enter the name for your field, `companyName`, for example.

+2. Enter the following description for this field: `Name of the company`.

-2. Select `string` for the `Data Type`.
+3. Select `string` for the `Data Type`.

-3. Select `auto` for the `Setup Type` and click **Add** to create the header field.
+4. Select `auto` for the `Setup Type` and click **Add** to create the header field.
 Note that when you use the setup type `auto` without a default extractor, LLMs are then used to extract the information from the document.

     <br>![](/exercises/ex5/images/add-companyName.png)